-Two-factor authentication is quickly becoming the standard setup for any user needing to login to a system that contains secure data.
-The two-factor authentication process requires a user to have two things when logging in:
+Two-factor authentication (2FA) is quickly becoming the standard setup for any user needing to login to a system that contains secure data.
+The two-factor authentication process requires a user to have

-Currently, all users must enter a password and a username when logging into the application.
-This covers the "something you know" requirement.
-By implementing two-factor authentication, this requires a token to be sent via text or email to a device that the user owns.
-This token is then entered as part of the login process - this covers the "something you have" requirement.
+Currently, all users must enter a User ID, Password and Company ID when logging into the application.
+By implementing two-factor authentication, this requires a token to be sent via text, email or Authenticator to the user.
+This token is then entered as part of the login process.

 - Navigate to the Setup portal

 - Select the user that you want to modify form the list on the left